gyrdym/ml_algo/README.md

 Please pay attention to problems which classifiers and regressors exposed by the library solve.
 E.g.
 [Logistic regressor](https://github.com/gyrdym/ml_algo/blob/master/lib/src/classifier/logistic_regressor/logistic_regressor.dart)
-solves only **binary classification** problem, and that means that you can't use this classifier to deal with dataset with more than two classes, keep that in mind - in order to find out more about regresseors and classifiers, please refer to the [api documentation](https://pub.dev/documentation/ml_algo/latest/ml_algo/ml_algo-library.html) of the package
+solves only **binary classification** problem, and that means that you can't use this classifier with a dataset with more than two classes, keep that in mind - in order to find out more about regresseors and classifiers, please refer to the [api documentation](https://pub.dev/documentation/ml_algo/latest/ml_algo/ml_algo-library.html) of the package